 Greeks are famed for being exceptionally welcoming and friendly.
-The Greek Orthodox Church is an integral part of the people of Greece and 99% of the population follow this religion.
+The Greek Orthodox Church is an integral part of Greece, and 99% of the population follow this religion.

 99% of the people living in Greece speak Greek.
 Other languages spoken are predominantly English and French.

-Greece has a Mediterranean climate with hot dry days and cool and mild winters.
-There can be snowfall In some parts of Greece during the winter months but this is mostly limited to the mountainous regions of the mainland.
+Greece has a Mediterranean climate with hot, dry days and cool and mild winters.
+There can be snowfall In some parts of Greece during the winter months, but this is mostly limited to the mainland’s mountainous regions.

 It can be difficult to get a job in Greece if you are not fluent in Modern Greek.
-However, jobs in areas such as teaching English, the tourist industry, child care and manual or agricultural work do exist for some expats.
+However, jobs in teaching English, the tourist industry, child care, and manual or agricultural work exist for some expats.
 Many English speaking multinational companies may also consider employing none Greek-speaking expats.